zkid18/Futures_Statistical_Prediction/README.md

 # Futures Statistical Prediction
 This repository premiraly contains information about project on statiscal prediction course.
-Later all folders, except Data_Wizards will be removed.
+Later all folders, except Week3 will be removed.

 The best perfomance showed the strategy, based on ARIMA-GARCH model.